-This section contains a wealth of information relating to cellular technologies, such as 3G UMTS, 4G LTE, and 5G NR.
+This section contains a wealth of information relating to cellular technologies standardised by 3GPP, including 3G UMTS, 4G LTE, and 5G NR.

 GSM (Global System for Mobile communications) is an open, digital cellular technology used for transmitting mobile voice and data services.
 GSM is a circuit-switched system that divides each 200 kHz channel into eight 25 kHz time-slots.